 The Academy of Canadian Cinema & Television nominated over 45 York University School of the Arts, Media, Performance and Design (AMPD) alums for Canadian Screen Awards across more than 30 …

-York Alumni, Jenna Phoa and Kat Khan on Their Latest Project, GAY MEAN GIRLS
+Jenna Phoa and Kat Khan on their latest project, GAY MEAN GIRLS

 Article by Sydney Ewert for Excalibur.
 Featuring two York alumni in leading roles, Jenna Phoa and Kat Khan, GAY MEAN GIRLS premiered their second season on Feb.
 24 on Youtube.
 GAY MEAN GIRLS explores …